Contact: Support@AthleticQuickness.com

 Huge difference.

-Sometimes better speed may feel:
+Sometimes better speed feels:

 • smoother